awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets_strategies.md

 The alternating users strategy updates credentials for two users in one secret\.
 You create the first user, and rotation clones it to create the second\.

 Each subsequent version of a secret updates the other user\.
 For example, if the first version has `user1/password1`, then the second version has `user2/password2`\.
 The third version has `user1/password3`, and the fourth version has `user2/password4`\.
 You have two sets of valid credentials at any given time: both the current and previous credentials are valid\.
-See [Tutorial: Rotate a user secret with a master secret](tutorials_db-rotate-master.md)\.

 Applications continue to use the existing version of the credentials while rotation creates the new version\.
 Once the new version is ready, rotation switches the staging labels so that applications use the new version\.